ReportsDemo Orchestration

 This creates alignment, eliminates politics, and converts a subjective process into an objective, evidence-driven recommendation.

 Demos are not about aesthetics.
-They're not about relationships.
-They're not about storytelling.
+They are not about relationships.
+They are not about storytelling.

 They are about: